 Attribution tracking refers to mapping your customer's journey.
-We help you understand where your students signed up from by tracking UTM (Urchin Tracking Module) data as well as three extra custom pieces of information.
-For UTM data, you simply need to add the desired UTM parameters at the end of the URL you wish to share in your campaigns, while we track the extra custom data whether you use UTMs or not.
+We help you understand where your students signed up by tracking UTM (Urchin Tracking Module) data and three extra custom pieces of information.
+For UTM data, you simply need to add the desired UTM parameters at the end of the URL you wish to share in your campaigns while we track the extra custom data, whether you use UTMs or not.
 An example looks like this:

 We keep track of the 5 classic UTM parameters:

 You can check here what each parameter stands for.

 In addition, we also track 3 extra pieces of information:

 1. referrer: The URL of the previous page the visitor was navigating before clicking the link.

 2. landing: The school page the visitor landed on (i.e., the page the link was pointing to).